New Horizon Youth Centre

-It’s not just finding somewhere to sleep that young homeless people have to worry about – they also need somewhere they can go when they’re awake.
+It’s not just finding somewhere to sleep that young people experiencing homelessness have to worry about – they also need somewhere they can go when they’re awake.
 Without a place to work or learn, they can remain stuck in unemployment and struggle to become independent.

 The new day centre will provide a safe haven for 600 young people facing homelessness every year.
 It will complement Depaul’s existing ‘Nightstop’ service which provides beds for young people at a time of crisis.
 The support they receive will help get their lives back on track so they can look forward to a fulfilling future.